The centre part of a wheel, fan, or propeller.

 That’s where coworking comes in, and that’s where The Hub and it’s beautiful café lick the wounds left by the sometimes brutal business world.

 It’s ready-made for all things business but feels like a green oasis.
-The newest Newry location in Margaret Street, lined with greenery and the adjoined Maggie’s Coworking Café brings the aforementioned fresh ingredients (Maggie’s Menu) and opportunity to sip on Ireland’s best coffee, 3FE, whilst you set out your grand designs for your latest venture.
+The newest Newry location in Margaret Street, lined with greenery and the adjoined onsite coworking café brings the aforementioned fresh ingredients and finest coffee whilst you set out your grand designs for your latest venture.

-Coworking started in San Francisco in the 1990’s and stepping in off Margaret Street and peering into Maggie’s Café and the offices above, you feel like you could be there now.
+Coworking started in San Francisco in the 1990’s and stepping in off Margaret Street and peering into the onsite café and the offices above, you feel like you could be there now.

 The office has a welcoming hum and a local, community feel.
 The hub was founded in 2012 which has taken Newry by storm.
-With 3 Newry based locations the Murdock family then went on to open up Maggie’s Coworking café which is managed by two sisters born and bred just a mile away.
-All the ingredients probably travelled a shorter distance than you to get there.
+With 3 Newry based locations the Murdock family then went on to open up its Coworking café.

 US and Berlin-based start-ups pioneered the move towards a more relaxed work environment that is scientifically proven to improve work performance, and now Newry has newest site – it’s best yet, all thanks to The Hub.